 Windows 10 is good, not great, but plenty good enough and workable considering what it replaced.

-Windows 7 was comparatively slow as molasses and woefully short of modern security and customization features.
+As popular as Windows 7 was, (mainly because of its simple and well-thought-out, and easy-to-use start menu and mature file explorer features) it was comparatively slow and woefully short of modern security and customization features.

-Windows 8, which should have been an improvement, was not too bad, that is, after you added a decent third-party start menu.
+Then came Windows 8, which should have been an improvement.
+It was not too bad, that is, after you added a decent third-party start menu (Classic Shell).
 But it really sucked on its own, as introduced.

-I don't know what those guys at Microsoft were thinking (that we all had tablet PCs with touch screens or that we were all on drugs like they apparently were) - Start Screen, the charms, yuck!
-And they actually thought a Win-X/Quick Link menu could replace a full-fledged Start Menu - Enter third-party Classic Start Menu or Start 8.
+I don't know what those guys at Microsoft were thinking when they introduced Windows 8 (that we all had tablet PCs with touch screens or that we were all on drugs like some of them apparently were) - Start Screen, Charms, yuck!
+And they actually thought a Win-X/Quick Link menu could replace a full-fledged Start Menu

 Some of the images remind me of psychedelic fever dream images that were popular back in the 1970s.